Steps to Create Database in MySQL

 2) By using forward engineering in MySQL Workbench

-CREATE DATABASE is the SQL command for creating a database.
+CREATE DATABASE is the SQL command used for creating a database in MySQL.

 CREATE DATABASE movies;